Text styles, part 1: What is an aphorism?

 "Aphorisms are often thought of as a proverbial type of critical text, and that's what they used to be, but nowadays there are many different kinds of aphorisms: poetic, soft, political, about the world and about nature," Minka says.

-University of Jyväskylä Language Centre invites aphorisms as the equivalent of the vernacular proverb or proverbial couplet in art literature.
-An aphorism containing general wisdom about life, on the other hand, is a maxim.
-What distinguishes an aphorism from a poem is its prose form: it is not divided into stanzas.
-The prose poem, on the other hand, is clearly longer than the aphorism.
+The Language Center at the University of Jyväskylä defines an aphorism as the literary equivalent of a folk proverb or saying.
+An aphorism containing general wisdom about life is, in turn, a maxim.
+An aphorism differs from a poem in its prose form: an aphorism is not divided into lines.
+A prose poem, on the other hand, is clearly longer than an aphorism.

 Minkan brought to aphorisms his own quality as a writer.
 The texts became shorter and shorter until they were only one sentence long.
 Aphorisms.